ehrpg/rules/docs/charactercreation/abilities.md

 ### Raising and lowering

-Raising an ability score costs exactly as much CCP as the rank you are raising the ability to.
-For example, if you want to raise strength from five to six, you have to pay six CCP.
+Raising an ability score costs the modifier of the new rank times five.
+So if you want to raise an ability from 6 (+1) to 7 (+2) you have to pay ten CCP.

-Lowering works the same way, you gain as much CCP as it would cost to raise the ability to the old value.
-So if you lower strength from five to four, you receive five CCP.
+Lowering works the same way.

 ## Your Character